 The School Psychologist works closely with class teachers and the Special Needs Committee.
 Parents may contact the School Psychologist directly, or through the class teacher, for confidential discussion about their child’s emotional/ social/ behavioural and educational adjustment.
 Referrals to a range of outside agencies can also be facilitated by the School Psychologist.

 Special Needs Committee

 A Special Needs Committee meets regularly to discuss and review student needs.
 Areas of focus may include physical, learning, social, behavioural or health needs.
-The committee comprises of the School Psychologist, Special Needs Coordinator, and the class teacher/s.
+The Committee comprises of the School Psychologist, Special Needs Coordinator, and the class teacher/s.
 Special Needs, ILP and appraisal meetings are also scheduled at specific times throughout the year to support students in terms of resourcing, special programs, referrals to outside agencies, physical resourcing, specialist testing and referrals to specialist classes and programs.
-The special needs committee works closely throughout the year with class teachers, specialist teachers and the intervention team within the school as well as multidisciplinary agencies external to the school to support student welfare and individual needs
+The Committee works closely throughout the year with class teachers, specialist teachers and the intervention team within the school as well as multidisciplinary agencies external to the school to support student welfare and individual needs.